Skip to content

 G --> H[Ship]

 Each eval in evals/evals.json has three parts: a realistic prompt with concrete details (paths, columns, context), an expected output description, and optional input files.
-Start with 2-3 cases; add assertions after the first run — you often cannot define "good" until you see what the skill produces.
+Start with 2 to 3 cases; add assertions after the first run — you often cannot define "good" until you see what the skill produces.
 [Source: Evaluating skill output quality]

 {